jmh3434/java-precourse/Precourse Java.md

 The decorator relies more on **composition** than **inheritance**.

-By using the decorator pattern you can impoersonate a class, and add additional funcionality without any users of that class knowing that its different from the original class.
+By using the decorator pattern you can impersonate a class, and add additional functionality without any users of that class knowing that it's different from the original class.

 #### How we would code a problem WITHOUT the Decorator Pattern